Weaning from Mechanical Ventilation

 Neurologic

-- Cough and gag reflexes intact
+- Airway protective reflexes intact

 Metabolic

-- No severe electrolyte disturbances
+- No severe uncorrected electrolyte disturbances

-- Temperature manageable
+- Temperature within manageable range

-- Adequate nutritional support
+- Adequate nutrition

 Spontaneous Breathing Trial (SBT)